ttcpavle/Raytracer-in-c/README.md

 - Info about functions is available in .h or .c files
 - More render examples in Raytracer/renders/
-- **REMEMBER TO EDIT CONFIG.H**
+- **REMEMBER TO EDIT SETTINGS.H**

 ### Features:
 - Faces are triangulated while reading wavefront (fan triangulation)
 - Exported object will maintain triangulated faces
-- Moller Trumbore algorighm is used for ray triangle intersection
+- Moller Trumbore algorithm is used for ray triangle intersection
 - Gauss-Jordan algorithm is used for inverse matrix
 - You can follow render progress on console
 - Smooth shaded object (Gouraud shading)